turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language enables creation of programs with a small storage footprint.

-    The hardware used on the CubeSat has limited storage space.
+    The hardware used on the CubeSat has limited storage space: one Gb standard storage, a 1.5 GB SpaceVault and four Mb of \\gls{SPI} flash.
 The radiation environment in orbit negatively affects the storage and puts additional requirements on it.
+The SpaceVault is special memory hardened against this radiation.

 #.
 The language enables creation of programs with a small memory footprint.

-    The hardware used on the CubeSat has limited memory.
+    The hardware used on the CubeSat has a limited memory of 512 Mb.
 The memory is also affected by radiation.

 #.
 The language enables creation of efficient programs.

     The CubeSat has limited processing power, both as a result of limited battery power as well as thermal constraints: the lack of cooling thermally limits the processor speed.
+The processor uses a Frequency of 400 MHz.

 #.
 The language enables creation of programs that can be updated using small, incremental updates.